 Eco-Friendly House Cleaning Options

-Ready to do some spring cleaning?
-Here are 8 eco-friendly house cleaning tips to clean, disinfect and wipe away the winter mess.
+Here are eight eco-friendly house cleaning tips to clean, disinfect and wipe away the winter mess.

-- All-Purpose Cleaner: Slice up some lemons, place them in a bowl and pour white vinegar to the brim.
-Then, let this combination sit overnight and pour it in a spray bottle to create an all-purpose cleaner.
+- All-Purpose Cleaner: Slice up some lemons, place them in a bowl and pour white vinegar up to the brim.
+Then, let this combination sit overnight and pour it into a spray bottle to create an all-purpose cleaner.

 - Grime Loosener: Need to clean the inside of your oven?
 Make a paste from baking soda and water, apply it to the bottom of the oven and let it sit for an hour to turn all the grime loose.

-- Dishwasher Deodorizer: For the dishwasher, pour a bowl of white vinegar right into the dishwasher, and then run a normal wash cycle to clean the appliance and make it smell great.
+- Dishwasher Deodorizer: Pour a bowl of white vinegar right into the dishwasher, and then run a normal wash cycle to clean the appliance and make it smell great.

-- Cutting Board Cleaner: When you’re cleaning your house, don’t forget the surfaces that directly touch food.
-Rub a slice of lemon on your wooden cutting board to disinfect the surface.
+- Cutting Board Cleaner: Rub a slice of lemon on your wooden cutting board to disinfect the surface.
 Bonus effect: It’ll also make the cutting board smell great!

-- Easy Rust Remover: Struggling with a stubborn rust stain?
-Then go ahead and make a paste from baking soda and some water and apply it to the stain.
+- Easy Rust Remover: Make a paste from baking soda and some water and apply it to the rust stain.
 Let it sit for a half-hour and then wipe it clean.

 - Window Spray: Washing windows?
 Here’s a simple trick: Put 50 percent water and 50 percent vinegar in a spray bottle; then, spray the windows with this mixture and wipe them with a microfiber cloth.